Get a No Obligation Quote Today!

 Living in Belgium

 Expats moving to Belgium will experience one of Europe’s most eclectic and diverse nations.
 Belgium can boast very high living standards, and unparalleled cultural variety.
 Brussels, the capital is a centre of international politics, and houses many important EU institutions.
-Antwerp is a dynamic city with one of the largest seaports in Europe, while Burges is a beautiful historic city, and its city centre is a UNESCO World Heritage Site.
+Antwerp is a dynamic city with one of the largest seaports in Europe, while Bruges is a beautiful historic city, and its city centre is a UNESCO World Heritage Site.

 Located in the heart of Europe bordered by the Netherlands, France, Germany and Luxembourg, Belgium is a parliamentary democracy and a constitutional, popular monarchy.
-The country is divided into two main cultural and linguistic groups, the Dutch-speakers, who are mostly Flemish and the French-speaking Wallons, and there is also a small group of German speakers.
+The country is divided into two main cultural and linguistic groups, the Dutch-speakers, who are mostly Flemish and the French-speaking Walloons, and there is also a small group of German speakers.
 While there are occasional political and cultural conflicts between these different linguistic groups, Belgium has a strong economy, and offers a very high standard of living, with a developed education, housing, health and transportation infrastructure.

 Belgium is often seen as a melting pot of different cultures, and Belgians are usually seen as having a sophisticated taste – whether it comes to gastronomy or arts -, but being rather reserved at the same time.
 The language barrier, and the linguistic differences within the country could pose a challenge for an expat moving to Belgium.
 French and English are widely spoken in Brussels for example, but if you are relocating to the north, Dutch will be the most widely-spoken language.

 - Belgium is famous for its beers, chocolates, and waffles.
 There are over 800 kinds of beers made in Belgium, and the country produces more than 220,000 tonnes of chocolate per year.